fdu/lip/doc/System_configuration.md

+# System configuration

-## Configure
+## Console login

-### Console and SSH

-With [USB OTG](https://en.wikipedia.org/wiki/USB_On-The-Go) enabled, an USB keyboard can be connected to interact with the login prompt.
-This implies editing the */etc/shadow* file on the SD card from another machine beforehand, in order to set the root password.
+With an [USB OTG](https://en.wikipedia.org/wiki/USB_On-The-Go) adapter, a USB keyboard can be used to enter login credentials.
+This implies setting the root password on the root file system in the */etc/shadow* file before flashing.

+## Network

+### USB ethernet

+When connected to a host over USB, the USB ethernet network adapter is configured to take the IP address 192.168.234.2 statically.
+Connection can be established by using for example the IP address 192.168.234.1 on the host.

+### SSH

-Alternatively, this minimal Debian system run a SSH server.
-If connected to a USB host, a USB ethernet network adapter is brought up at boot with IP 192.168.234.2.
-By setting IP 192.168.234.1 on the host, the Debian smartphone answers to ping.
-Before connecting over SSH, either a user and password must be added in the SD card from another machine, or the public SSH key of the host must be copied to */root/.ssh/authorized_keys*.
+The minimal Debian root file system runs [OpenSSH](https://www.openssh.com).
+Before connecting over SSH, either a user and password must be set (see above) or the public SSH key of the host must be copied to */root/.ssh/authorized_keys* of the root file system.

 ```
 $ ssh root@192.168.234.2